-Major General Arthur J. Logan, Director
+Major General Kenneth Hara, Director

 His responsibilities as the Director of the State Department of Defense include overseeing the training and readiness of 5,500 Soldiers and Airmen of the Hawaiʻi National Guard.
 He is the Director of the Office of Homeland Security, and the Homeland Security Adviser to the Governor.
 The State Department of Defense runs the Hawaiʻi National Guard Youth Challenge Academy and provides direct support to the Office of Veterans Services, an attached agency.